Gracemere, Queensland: History

 The Big G was unveiled at the entrance to the Gracemere Industrial Park on 18 August 2015.

 Gracemere public library opened in August 2017.
 It was welcomed by local residents as Gracemere was formerly in the Shire of Fitzroy which had no public libraries.

 Gracemere Shoppingworld opened in December 2014 with Woolworths and Best & Less operating as the anchor stores along with up to 20 speciality stores.

+In 2019, Gracemere was rapidly expanding with around 10 new housing estates under construction.